Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Results

-The performance of different methods and different bandwidths is shown in Fig.~\ref{fig:syn_newCE}.
-Fig.~\ref{fig:rmse_newCE_500} and Fig.~\ref{fig:cdf_newCE_500} show the \ac{rmse} as a function of the discrete time $n$ and the \ac{ecdf} of the \ac{rmse} with $500\,\mathrm{MHz}$ bandwidth.
-The figures indicate that both AP-PROP and AP-PROP-APX demonstrate promising performance by incorporating active and passive measurements and employing the multiple-measurement PDA.
-The performance gain of AP-PROP over AP-PROP-APX remains limited due to insufficient time resolution.
-Besides, AP-PDA2 performs as well as, or in some cases better than the AP-PROP and AP-PROP-APX during the blocked steps.
-However, when both active and passive measurements are available, the gap between the AP-PDA2 and the P-CRLB cannot be eliminated due to the additional uncertainty introduced.
-However, the performance of A-PDA and AP-PDA is suboptimal, which can be attributed to the limitations of applying the conventional PDA without accounting for the EO effect.
-The performance of A-PROP-APX is also unsatisfactory due to the absence of passive measurements to provide support under \ac{olos} conditions.
-Fig.~\ref{fig:rmse_newCE_3G} and Fig.~\ref{fig:cdf_newCE_3G} show the \ac{rmse} as a function of the discrete time $n$ and the \ac{ecdf} of the \ac{rmse} with $3\,\mathrm{GHz}$ bandwidth.
-From the figures we can see that AP-PROP shows its advantages over AP-PROP-APX due to the improved time resolution.
-But AP-PDA2 does not achieve comparable performance under this condition.
-Similarly, A-PDA, A-PROP-APX, and AP-PDA do not achieve optimal performance due to the lack of passive measurements and the limitations of the conventional PDA.
-Fig.~\ref{fig:syn_newCE_ideal} and Table~\ref{tbl:execution_times} present a comparative analysis of the average runtime across time $n$, and the \ac{rmse} performance of the AP-PROP-APX and AP-PROP evaluated with varying sample numbers ($I = {10, 50, 100}$)\footnote{AP-PROP with different sample sizes are denoted as "AP-PROP(10)", "AP-PROP(50)", and "AP-PROP(100)", respectively, in Fig.~\ref{fig:syn_newCE_ideal} and Table~\ref{tbl:execution_times}.} as given in \eqref{equ:measLikelihood_idealAS_appr} and \eqref{equ:measLikelihood_idealPS_appr}, at $3\,\mathrm{GHz}$.
-The result shows that increasing the number of samples enhances the performance of AP-PROP.
-For instance, the averaged RMSE of AP-PROP with $I=100$ is about one-third of that with $I=10$.
-While improved accuracy is observed with larger sample sizes, this comes at the expense of increased computational cost.
-Specifically, using $I=100$ results in a runtime approximately four times greater than that of the AP-PROP-APX, although this increase yields a lower \ac{rmse} across the entire trajectory.
+The performance of different methods and different bandwidths is shown in Fig.~\ref{fig:syn_newCE}. {Because the measurements are extracted from simulated signals, the bandwidth directly determines the delay-estimation resolution of the channel estimation algorithm.} Fig.~\ref{fig:rmse_newCE_500} and Fig.~\ref{fig:cdf_newCE_500} show the \ac{rmse} as a function of the discrete time $n$ and the \ac{ecdf} of the \ac{rmse} with $500\,\mathrm{MHz}$ bandwidth.
+The figures indicate that both AP-PROP and AP-PROP-SMP demonstrate promising performance by incorporating active and passive measurements and employing the multiple-measurement PDA. {From Fig.~\ref{fig:cdf_newCE_500} we can see that the performance gain of AP-PROP over AP-PROP-SMP remains limited because the available delay measurements are not informative enough to fully exploit the more accurate EO model.} The performance of A-PDA and AP-PDA is suboptimal, which can be attributed to the limitations of applying the conventional PDA without accounting for the EO effect. {AP-PDA2 achieves a higher cumulative probability for small estimation errors than A-PDA and AP-PDA, demonstrating a clear improvement in robustness due to the additional variance introduced.
+Nevertheless, its performance remains inferior to the proposed AP-PROP method.} Besides, the performance of A-PROP-SMP is also unsatisfactory due to the absence of passive measurements to provide support under \ac{olos} conditions.
+Fig.~\ref{fig:rmse_newCE_3G} and Fig.~\ref{fig:cdf_newCE_3G} show the \ac{rmse} as a function of the discrete time $n$ and the \ac{ecdf} of the \ac{rmse} with $3\,\mathrm{GHz}$ bandwidth. {Comparing the Fig.~\ref{fig:cdf_newCE_500} and Fig.~\ref{fig:cdf_newCE_3G}, we observe that AP-PROP outperforms AP-PROP-SMP more significant at higher bandwidths, because the more accurate EO model used in AP-PROP can better exploit the finer delay information available in the measurements.} AP-PDA2 does not achieve comparable performance under this condition.
+Similarly, A-PDA, A-PROP-SMP, and AP-PDA do not achieve optimal performance due to the lack of passive measurements and the limitations of the conventional PDA.